anugrahjo/PySLSQP/README.md

 ```sh
 pip install pytest
 ```

-and run the following line on the terminal from the project root directory:
+and run the following line on the terminal from the project's root directory:
 ```sh
 pytest -m "not visualize"
 ```